 - Teenagers diagnosed with anxiety have a risk of addiction 3.5 times higher than the general population.

-- Similarly, 53% of female and 43% of male addicts/alcoholics experienced depression before they abused substances.
+- Similarly, 53% of females and 43% of male addicts/alcoholics experienced depression before they abused substances.

 - Non-abstinent depression patients with comorbid addiction will relapse into depression twice as often as those who abstain.